skhemissa/Open-Source-CyberSOC/README.md

 >Status: working copy.

-The purpose of this initiative is to provide a way of initiating and developing CyberSOC services based on open source solutions.

 “...there is no favourable wind for someone who does not know where he is heading”.
 Seneca

+The purpose of this initiative is to provide a way of initiating and developing CyberSOC services based on open source solutions.

 No feedback will be given on solutions listed in this initiaive: each organisation must tests the listed solutions and make sure they work in their context.

-Don't hesitate to suggest additional open solutions that could be listed in this initiative.
-Suggested solutions must be mature (the definition of "mature" should be done).

 Services developed in this initiative cover the following capabilities of the CyberSOC:
 - **Core components**: this section lists the structural components that constitute the CyberSOC Information System (CyberSOC IS);
 - **Ecosystem**: this section covers services that enrich data processed by CyberSOC services for improving the accuracy and efficiency of CyberSOC operations;
-- **Identify**: this section focuses on fundamental services that support the organisation for identifying weaknesses in the Corporate IS that could be exploited by a malicious activity.
+- **Identify**: this section focuses on fundamental services that support the organisation to identify weaknesses in the Corporate Information System (Corporate IS) that could be exploited by a malicious activity.
 Furthermore, services described in this section enrich detect and react capabilities;
 - **Detect**: this section describes the heart of the CyberSOC that identifies the occurrence of a cybersecurity event that raises a cybersecurity incident;
-- **React**: this section describes services that take action, including forensics, regarding a detected cybersecurity incident.
+- **React**: this section describes services that take action, including forensics, for addressing a detected cybersecurity incident.

 The following capability is not covered in this initiative: management of protection solutions that generate events processed by the CyberSOC.
-Protecting a Corporate Information Systems (Corporate IS) based on open solutions is another subject.
+Protecting a Corporate IS based on open solutions is another subject.
 It is not covered in this initiative.

 This initiative is not intended to debate about the competition between open source and commercial solutions.
 Starting with open source solutions is a good way for, with a minimum of CAPEX:
 1. Developing skills on a new topic;